Bob Nystrom: Stanley Cups and "Mr. Islander"

-Nystrom was one of the hardest working, if not the most talented, members of the New York Islanders, who were quickly becoming one of the most feared and respected clubs in the NHL.
-Although Nystrom, who was nicknamed "Thor" by his teammates, had developed into a very skilled and respected fighter with a physical edge to his game, Nystrom took it upon himself to improve his skating ability.
-He regularly took power skating classes, including training with pioneering instructor Laura Stamm and in time, became a fairly fluid skater with strong hockey instincts.
+Nystrom was a prominent member of the New York Islanders during their rise to become one of the most respected clubs in the NHL.
+Nystrom, known for his physical style of play, was nicknamed "Thor" by his teammates.
+He worked to improve his technical skating abilities through regular power skating classes, including training with instructor Laura Stamm and eventually, became a capable skater with strong hockey instincts.

 As with many of the Islanders of the early 1980s, those instincts seemed to be more in tune when the playoffs rolled around.
 Nystrom has been known as one of the all-time clutch players in NHL Stanley Cup playoff history.
 He tallied 39 goals and 83 points in 157 playoff games; however he is most noted for his knack for sudden death overtime winners.
 Nystrom ended playoff overtime games four times in his career.
-On May 24, 1980, in game six of the Stanley Cup finals against the Philadelphia Flyers, Nystrom scored the game winner at 7:11 of overtime on an assist from John Tonelli to secure the first Stanley Cup in franchise history.
+On May 24, 1980, in game six of the Stanley Cup Final against the Philadelphia Flyers, Nystrom scored the game winner at 7:11 of overtime on an assist from John Tonelli to secure the first Stanley Cup in franchise history.

 Nystrom was part of the first NHL team (1979–80 New York Islanders) to win a Stanley Cup with Europeans on its roster.
 Nystrom is still able to speak a little Swedish, and he was invited to play for Sweden in the 1981 Canada Cup.
 He was however forced to decline as he had not yet negotiated a new contract with the Islanders and hence did not want to risk injury.

 Nystrom embraced the Long Island community, contributing to various charities in the area and promoting the local businesses whenever possible.
 By virtue of these distinctions, and coupled with the most famous goal in team history, Nystrom was nicknamed "Mr. Islander".